stanisdev/Payment-System/README.md

-An API analogue of the "Perfect Money" service
+A REST API of a standard payment system.

 ## Installation
 1. Clone the repository